zeerorg/exercism-test-runner/README.md

 2. `go build` and `go run` next should run the server.
 3. Visit `localhost:8000` to see if you get a `Exercism test server is running` message.

+## Writing Tests
+1. Take help from `handler_test.go` file.
+Where python and welcome page tests are written.

 ## Next steps:
 1. Setting up a test environment is the top priority.
+Done.
 2. Adding support for javascript.
 And then more languages.

 Email : r.g.gupta@outlook.com for any questions or for contributions.